 Ferry Nab is the main public launching area with a public car park, toilet and shower facilities, public jetties, sailing dinghy storage and tender storage.
 It's the only public slipway available for power boats and large boats.

 Small motor boats (five horsepower or less) may launch from Waterhead.
 Sailing dinghies, canoes and rowing boats may be launched from several areas on National Trust land, Rayrigg Meadow and Beech Hill.

 There are several private and commercial launching points, predominately on the eastern shore.
 These include sailing and power boat clubs, caravan parks, commercial jetties and marinas and several outdoor pursuit and activity centres.

-We can help you with booking accommodation, tickets or attractions.
+We can help you with booking tickets and attractions, ideas for walks places to visit, and we've got a range of guidbooks, maps and gifts.
 See us on the south side of Bowness Bay, home to Bowness Information Centre.